An Introduction to the Three Principles...

 thoughts we can have about any one thing, and how our thoughts about that one thing can change from second to second, or from day to day.
 One day I could be thinking really angry thoughts about a specific event, but the next week, not so much.
 In reality,

-the event didn't change, just my thoughts about it did.
+the event didn't change, just my flow of thought in each moment did.
 This perspective helps us to realize that all of our thought is subjective, and basically, "not real".
-The "not real" thing might be a bit hard to grasp yet, but don't try to figure it out, just read
+The "not real" thing might be a bit hard to grasp yet, but don't try to figure it out,

 Thought-Producing Super Heroes